Credit: NSF/Stephen Voss

-The first solicitation for NSF INCLUDES (NSF 16-544) describes program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF for design and development launch pilots.
+Current solicitations call for NSF INCLUDES Alliance proposals (NSF 18-529) and describe program goals, contacts, requirements and instructions for those interested in submitting a proposal to NSF.

 The NSF INCLUDES Frequently Asked Questions answer common inquiries about proposals.